Using Oracle Ksplice in Oracle Linux

 command, but use the -y

 option.
-Note that installing patches or upgrades requires user confirmation before the action is executed.
+Note that installing patches or upgrades requires user confirmation before running the action.

 As with previous ksplice